open-telemetry/community/projects/resources-and-entities.md

 ## Description

 OpenTelemetry's usage of Resource has a number of known problems (see listed below).
-The Project's and the SIG's charter is to solve these and other related problems.
+The Project's and the SIG's charter is to solve these and related problems.

-The background work on these problems and coming up with potential solution options has been in progress for more than a year now, with participation of the listed sponsors and other interested contributors.
+The background work on these problems and coming up with potential solutions have been in progress for more than a year now, with participation of the listed sponsors and other interested contributors.
 We have been waiting until there is sufficient understanding of what and how we would like to solve these problems and also until we are certain there is significant available contributing capacity and interest.

-We believe we arrived at that point and now is the time to start this project.
+We believe we have arrived at that point and now is the time to start this project.

 ### Problem 1: Commingling of Entities

-The Resource [is defined as](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md) a "representation of the entity producing telemetry".
+A Resource [is defined as](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md) a "representation of the entity producing telemetry".
 Note that the spec speaks about one particular producing entity.
 In practice we commingle multiple entities into one Resource.
 The spec then shows a clear example that talks about multiple entities (Process, Container, Pod, etc) in one Resource:

 >For example, a process producing telemetry that is running in a container on Kubernetes has a Pod name, it is in a namespace and possibly is part of a Deployment which also has a name.
 All three of these attributes can be included in the Resource.